-I have long wondered why India never took up Buddhism, the land of its birth.
-Of course, the same can be asked of Christianity and the Jews.
+I have always wondered why Buddhism never took hold in India.
+After all India is the land of Buddhism’s birth.
+Of course, the same applies to Christianity and the Jews.
 Why didn’t the Jews swap their old paradigm for the newer updated Christian one?
-History shows me that people trade in their traditional religious model for a new and ‘improved’ one when their own traditional one finally fails to address life as it did previously (1).
-This is simply a matter of nature filling the vacuum that it so abhors.
-The Jews and Indians had something that served them well and so they never flocked en masse to the newer religion.
+History shows that people trade in their traditional religious models for new and improved ones when their old ones fail to help them cope with the vicissitudes of life(1).
+This is simply a matter of nature filling the vacuum that it abhors.
+The Jews and Indians had something that served them well enough and so never flocked en masse to the newer religion.

 However, Buddhism didn’t stick in India, and that NPR comment, whether real or my dream, explains why.
-He didn’t come with a radically new message; the message was already an integral part of Indian culture.
-The truth of suffering, Buddha’s First Noble Truth, parallels that NPR comment, “the rich suffer in comfort; the poor suffer without“… everyone suffers.
-Buddha’s message just places it at the heart of a universal principle… The First Noble Truth is the existence of sorrow.
+He didn’t come with a radically new message.
+His message was already an integral part of Indian culture.
+For example, the Bhagavad Gita offers, Freedom from the lust of the senses, absence of the thought of ‘I’, perception of the sorrows of birth, death, old age, disease, and suffering; (13:8).

+The truth of suffering, Buddha’s First Noble Truth, parallels this “the rich suffer in comfort; the poor suffer without”.
+Frankly, everyone suffers.
+Buddha’s message just consolidates it into an empirical principle… The First Noble Truth is the existence of sorrow.
 Birth is sorrowful; growth is sorrowful, decay is sorrowful, and death is sorrowful.
 Sad it is to be joined with that which we dislike.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.

-I am not a Buddhist, at least not in the religious way.
+I am not a Buddhist, at least not in any formal sense.
 That applies to Taoism too.
-However, I have verified the science underpinning Buddha’s truths through personal experience — over and over!
-Buddha was a “rich suffering in comfort” person and sought to find the underlying cause of suffering, or at least find out how to deal with it.
-The myth of enlightenment (2) is just some icing on the cake of reality, like the myth of Heaven, or indeed, Santa Claus.
-Such ‘hoodwinks’ of enlightenment, Heaven and the rest, serve a tribal purpose by giving people an ideal to rally around.
-Of course, that is true of all ideals: artistic, political, personal appearance, etc. We connect through whatever cultural story we share in common (3).
+However, I have repeatedly verified the evidence underpinning Buddha’s truths through personal experience.
+Buddha was a “rich suffer in comfort” person.
+He sought out the cause of suffering, and found a way to manage it.
+Stories of enlightenment are just icing on the cake of reality, like the Christian stories of Heaven.
+Belief in enlightenment and Heaven serve a tribal purpose by giving people an ideal around which to unite and to offer a flicker of hope.
+Of course, that is true of all ideals: artistic, political, dietary, clothing, etiquette, etc. We connect through whatever cultural beliefs we share in common (2).